db-cs/C1-Curriculum/info/syllabus.md

 - We give grace to others and ourselves.
 - We consider the impacts of our decisions and deal with the consequences of our actions.
 - We value the contributions of our team and celebrate our successes.

+## What If I Need Accomodations?

+It is my goal to create a learning experience that is as accessible as possible.
+If you anticipate any issues related to the format, materials, or requirements of this course, please meet with me outside of class so we can explore potential options.